rsyncOSX/rsyncuidocs/content/en/docs/advanced/Verify.md

 <div class="alert alert-secondary" role="alert">

 The Verify remote function is by default disabled.
-Please refer to section *RsyncUI settings, Monitor and log* to enable.
+Please refer to section *RsyncUI settings, Log settings* to enable.
 This function also necessitates that the destination be located on a remote server.

 </div>